Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- This season, Texas has won four of its 11 games, or 36.4%, when it's the underdog by at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 44.4% chance of walking away with the win.
+- Based on this game's moneyline, the Rangers' implied win probability is 54.5%.

-- Texas and its opponents have gone over the total this season in 38 of its 68 opportunities.
+- Texas has had an over/under set by oddsmakers 69 times, and have combined with opponents to go over the total in 38 of those games (38-27-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!